-If you plan to fly within 4km of North Shore Airport please click on the link to Register a Proposed RPAS Operation which will notify us of your intentions – your intended mission should be registered with at least 48 hours’ notice.
+If you plan to fly within 4km of North Shore Airport please click on the link to Register a Proposed RPAS Operation which will notify us of your intentions – your intended mission should be registered with at least 2 full business days notice.
 We will then get in touch with you to discuss your mission.

 More detailed information about RPAS operations including a full breakdown of the rules, airspace restrictions and useful tools can be found via the CAA website:

 Further information about RPAS activities, where you can and cannot fly, and property owner contact information can be found via the Airshare website, www.airshare.co.nz